 Just the opposite is true.

-But if you want to imagine a world without it, you can go ahead and try building your little wind farm or your little solar panels up on your house, and you can see how far they'll get you to the grocery store, which will not have any food, because nobody's going to have any means of transporting it or growing it to get it to the grocery store.
+But if you want to imagine a world without it, you can go ahead and try building your little wind farm or your little solar panels up on your house, and you can see how far they'll get you to the grocery store, which will not have any food because nobody's going to have any means of transporting it or growing it to get it to the grocery store.

-Then you're going to be growing your own stuff.
+They're going to be growing your own stuff.

 We're going to be back to the way it was in the 1700s.